SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-fuse-v6.md

 </camelContext>
 ```

-With the above configuration in place JBoss Fuse when started will subscribe to Solace queue associated with a JNDI name “JNDI/Q/requests”.
-Every message it consumes will be logged to the JBoss Fuse log file with a “SOLACE” tag.
+With the above configuration in place JBoss Fuse when started will subscribe to Solace queue associated with a JNDI name "JNDI/Q/requests".
+Every message it consumes will be logged to the JBoss Fuse log file with a "SOLACE" tag.

 ### Known JBoss Fuse 6.1 issue and workaround

-When using JBoss Fuse v6.1, the “felix.threading” configuration in $FuseHomeDirectory/etc/config.properties must be modified as described in:
+When using JBoss Fuse v6.1, the "felix.threading" configuration in $FuseHomeDirectory/etc/config.properties must be modified as described in:

 * [https://issues.jboss.org/browse/ENTESB-1567](https://issues.jboss.org/browse/ENTESB-1567){:target="_blank"}